k21971/Hack/README.md

 * Address compiler warnings

 ⚠️ **RELAX, MAN, IT COMPILES!.**
 This was the guiding philosophy of 1984.
-The original *Hack* was held together with duct tape, raw `struct` dumps, and mullet grease.
+While undoubtedly brilliant,The original *Hack* was held together with duct tape, raw `struct` dumps, and a healthy dose '80s-era K&R magic.
 Stability was a suggestion, not a guarantee.

 Version **1.1** looks to fix that: modern hardening, memory safety, and input validation — while keeping the authentic 1984 gameplay intact.